KenDickey/Cuis-Smalltalk-BabySteps/DragAndDrop.md

 	^ false
 ````

-Eventually, if everyone cooperates, the target of the drop is
+Eventually, if everyone agreesto the "dating before marriage",
+the target of the drop finally gets
-finally introduced the dropping morph.
+an introduction to the dropping morph.

 ````Smalltalk
 DropEvent>>sendEventTo: aMorph